blameaimer/Hosting-NC-NEWS/README.md

 ## 🚀 Getting Started

-* In your terminal go into a directory and then run the following command:
+- In your terminal go into a directory and then run the following command:

         git clone https://github.com/blameaimer/Hosting-NC-NEWS
         cd Hosting-NC-NEWS

-* Run this code in your terminal:
+- Run this code in your terminal:

         npm i

-* After you have installed them setup your .env files for DB connection:
+- After you have installed them setup your .env files for DB connection:

         In order to access the correct database you will have to setup 2 seperated connections.
         Therefore you will have to create .env files where you declare the database name for the associated environment.

         You will find a .env-example file!
+        .env.development
+        .env.test

-* Your package.json should include this:
+- Your package.json should include this:

          "scripts" {
          "setup-dbs": "psql -f ./db/setup.sql",
          "seed": "node ./db/seeds/run-seed.js",
          "test": "jest",
          "prepare": "husky install",
          }

-* Make sure you run these commands before testing:
+- Make sure you run these commands before testing:

-        npm setup-dbs
+        npm run setup-dbs
-        npm seed
+        npm run seed

-* Now you can run the tests:
+- Now you can run the tests:

         npm test

 #### Minimum Node.js & Postgres needed to run the project

-* Node.js >= 17.2
+- Node.js >= 17.2
-* psql >= 12.9(ubuntu)
+- psql >= 12.9(ubuntu)

 ### API Reference

 #### Get all end-points avaliable in the application